Updated June 7, 2022

 - Because the weakening of the immune system is gradual, most younger seniors still have adequate immune system function and can defer their second booster, while older seniors should not.
 Unfortunately, there is no specific age cutoff for this distinction.

 - Timing of the second booster should come into play, given the short-lived protection against COVID disease.
-It may be more effective to give the boosters when there is a spike in COVID cases which may result as a consequence of the increase in the COVID BA.2 variant.
+Now that there is a spike in COVID cases as a result of the increase in the COVID BA.2 variant and Omicron’s BA.2 subvariant called BA.2.12.1, the booster becomes more important.
+This is especially true since immunization protects against the new variant better than an infection with a previous variant.
 This would have a greater impact on the spike than spreading them out and having more people susceptible to infection when the spike occurs.

 - A longer interval between booster shots produces a stronger immune system response and more cross-reactive defense.

-- Other vaccines targeting newer variants may become available before many may need a second booster.
+- Other vaccines targeting newer variants, such as the BA.4 and BA.5 variants currently affecting South Africa, may become available before many may need a second booster.

 People aged 50-64 years with chronic illnesses such as heart disease, lung conditions, reduced kidney function, diabetes, or obesity are more likely to have weaker immune systems and should get a second booster at some point.

-Those who have had a recently had COVID-19 — especially those who have already had a booster — should have a higher immunity and can defer the second booster to a more strategic time.
+Those who have had a recent COVID-19 infection — especially those who have already had a booster — should have a higher immunity and can consider deferring the second booster, but the recent increases make this riskier.

 There are currently no recommendations for those less than 50 years old.